 You can work as part of team.

-Foster parents are the most important members of a team dedicated to the safety and well-being of foster children.
-Being a foster parent means working as a team with social workers, the court, teachers, doctors, therapists, and possibly even your foster child's birth family.
+Foster parents are the most important members of a team dedicated to the safety and well-being of children in care.
+Being a foster parent means working as a team with social workers, the court, teachers, doctors, therapists, and possibly even the birth family of the children in your care.

 The first step is to create a profile in our online foster care portal Binti .
 There, you will complete a short pre-application questionnaire.
 This is just a preliminary step to help us get to know more about you and connect you with your local DCF Resource Family Recruiter.
 There is no commitment required at this stage.

 Within 5 business days, your local recruiter will review your information and reach out to schedule you for an orientation session (called a Group Engagement).
 At the Group Engagement, you will learn more information about our agency, the children we serve, the process to becoming a licensed caregiver, and available supports.